Illinois governor says pension woes hurting infrastructure program

-CHICAGO (Reuters) - Illinois’ inability to fix its woefully underfunded public pension system could derail plans by the state to continue to issue debt to fund an ongoing infrastructure improvement program, Governor Pat Quinn said on Monday.
+CHICAGO, Dec 10 (Reuters) - Illinois’ inability to so far fix its woefully underfunded public pension system could derail plans by the state to continue to issue debt to fund an ongoing infrastructure improvement program, Governor Pat Quinn said on Monday.

-“You can’t do that building and issue those bonds if you have this severe situation overlooking you,” the Democrat governor said at a media briefing hosted by Bloomberg News, adding that the state could face more downgrades of its already relatively low credit ratings.
+“You can’t do that building and issue those bonds if you have this severe situation overlooking you,” the Democratic governor said at a media briefing hosted by Bloomberg News, adding that the state could face more downgrades of its already relatively low credit ratings among states.

-That in turn could raise borrowing costs, leaving fewer dollars to spend on construction that boosts the state economy, Quinn added.
+That in turn could raise borrowing costs, leaving fewer dollars to spend on construction that boosts the state economy, he added.

-Illinois sold $5.1 billion of bonds so far this year, making it the third-biggest debt issuer in the U.S. municipal market in the first three quarters of 2012, behind the New York State Dormitory Authority and California, according to Thomson Reuters data.
-Illinois, the fifth most populous U.S. state, is projecting it could sell $1.5 billion to $2 billion of bonds for its construction program between January and August 2013, according to John Sinsheimer, the state’s capital markets director.
+Illinois sold $5.1 billion of bonds so far this year, making it the third biggest debt issuer in the U.S. municipal market in the first three quarters of 2012 behind the New York State Dormitory Authority and California, according to Thomson Reuters data.
+Illinois is the fifth most populous U.S. state.

-The state’s fiscal woes have led investors to demand hefty yields to buy its debt, with Illinois’ so-called credit spread over Municipal Market Data’s benchmark triple-A scale the second-highest behind Puerto Rico among government issuers tracked by MMD.
+The state’s fiscal woes have led investors to demand hefty yields to buy its debt with Illinois’ so-called credit spread over Municipal Market Data’s benchmark triple-A scale lingering as the second highest behind Puerto Rico among government issuers tracked by MMD.

 “We don’t want to end up like the Titanic.
 We don’t want to sink.
 We’ve got to act,” Quinn said, who noted the state’s pension liability grows by about $17 million a day.